Refilling Vintage Plotter Pens

 After some interwebs searching between rollerball and ballpoint pens, it would appear they are quite different.
 First, their appearance is different (the tip) and the type of ink is different.

 It would appear that ballpoint pens use an oil based ink, and rollerball pens use a water based ink.
+Ballpoint pens require a bit more pressure to write on paper, while rollerball pens require less pressure.
+The latter could “bleed” more on paper due to the less viscous ink used in them.

-If I look back at the two types of vintage pens I have, most are rollerball.
+If I look back at the two types of vintage plotter pens I have, most are rollerball.
 Only one is a ballpoint.
 If my assumption is correct, I need a water based ink to refill the rollerball plotter pens.

 Ideal Solution

-These pens have not been made for decades, and the only knock off pens made today are quite expensive (and available from only one source).
+These pens have not been made for decades, and the only knock-off pens made today are quite expensive (and available from only one source).
 The ideal solution would be to be able to refill the original pens.

 I have seen only one video discussing this being done (the video creator did not show the actual process), but when I attempted it, I ended up bending and breaking several pens.
 It was a bust.